Suyashiiitdl/Assembler-Simulator/README.md

-Designed and Implemented a custom assembler and a custom simulator for a given ISA using Python.
+Designed and Implemented a custom assembler and a custom simulator for a given ISA(Information System Architecture) using Python.